In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Pan dulce or sweet bread is another essential Mexican treat.
 It is popular for breakfast and also for merienda or afternoon snacks.

-And, picón, a round and doughy bread with a sugary glaze, was another favorite.
+And, picón, a round and doughy bread with sugary custard, was another favorite.

 In Roma Norte where we stayed, we spotted a breakfast stand that was always busy.